Cypress Dog Bite Lawyer

 dog in field

-The Centers for Disease Control (CDC) estimates that at least 4.5 million people are treated for dog bite injuries every year in the U.S. While most of these injuries are minor, some cause long-lasting psychological harm to victims.
-Living with fear and anxiety can tremendously lower the quality of life.
+The Centers for Disease Control (CDC) reports that an estimated 4.5 million people receive treatment for dog bite injuries each year in the U.S. While the majority of these injuries may be minor, some can lead to enduring psychological trauma, such as fear and anxiety, significantly diminishing a victim’s quality of life.

 Shared Fault in a Dog Bite Claim

-If your liability is between 1%-49%, you can still recover some damages.
-The only difference is that this margin will reduce your compensation.
-If you are 50% at fault or above, you lose your right to recover any damages.
-The comparative negligence rule, or shared fault rule, shouldn’t bar you from filing a claim.
-This is the more reason you should have a Cypress lawyer who understands how these rules affect your dog bite case.
+In Texas, if your liability falls between 1%-49%, you may still be eligible to recover damages, although the amount will be proportionally reduced by your percentage of fault.
+If you are found to be 50% or more at fault, you will lose the right to recover any damages.
+However, the comparative negligence rule, or shared fault rule, should not prevent you from filing a claim.
+This underscores the importance of having a Cypress lawyer who is well-versed in how these rules apply to your dog bite case, to help you navigate these complexities and advocate for your rights.

-A Friend’s Dog Bit Me; What Do I Do?
+A Friend’s Dog Bit Me; What Should I Do?

 What Kind of Compensation Can I Recover?

-In any civil personal injury case, the plaintiff seeks to recover damages for losses incurred due to an injury.
-As with most personal injury cases, a successful dog bite claim can result in compensation for:
+In a civil personal injury case, the plaintiff seeks to recover damages for losses incurred as a result of the injury.
+A successful dog bite claim may result in compensation for:

 Economic Losses

-Economic damages are objective and quantifiable losses that an injured person suffers.
-They may include lost wages, future lost earnings, medical expenses, and costs for rehabilitation and therapy.
-Although most of these losses are past or present, an experienced dog attack lawyer can work with financial experts to approximate your future losses.
+Economic damages are objective and quantifiable, representing the financial losses you have endured.
+These might include past and future lost wages, medical expenses, and costs related to rehabilitation and therapy.
+A seasoned dog attack lawyer can work with financial experts to assess not only your current losses but also future financial implications.

 Non-Economic Losses

-Getting fairly compensated for intangible losses is just as important.
-However, these damages are difficult to put a price tag on.
-They cover pain and suffering, emotional trauma, loss of quality of life, Post-Traumatic Disorders, among others.
-A medical expert such as a psychologist may help illustrate a dollar figure to these losses.
-To establish the full extent of damages you suffered, retain our Cypress dog bite attorney.
+Compensation for intangible losses is equally significant, though challenging to quantify.
+Non-economic damages encompass elements such as pain and suffering, emotional trauma, loss of quality of life, and Post-Traumatic Stress Disorders (PTSD), among others.
+Engaging medical professionals like psychologists may be necessary to assign a monetary value to these intangible losses.
+To comprehensively evaluate the full extent of the damages you’ve endured, consider retaining our Cypress dog bite attorney.

 Punitive Damages

-If your case goes to trial, you stand a chance to be awarded punitive damages.
-They seek to punish the defendant for their negligence and caution other like-minded parties from committing the same offense.
-These damages are only available in a court process and are not meant to make you whole again.
-Punitive damages (or exemplary damages, as they are known under Texas law) are only available in cases where the defendant shows an extreme disregard for the risk of injury.
+Should your case proceed to trial, you might have the opportunity to be awarded punitive damages.
+These are intended to punish the defendant for their negligence and serve as a warning to others who might act similarly.
+Unlike other forms of compensation meant to make you whole again, punitive damages focus on the defendant’s actions.
+In Texas, these are also known as exemplary damages and are only available in instances where the defendant demonstrates an extreme disregard for the risk of injury.

 Criminal Liability in a Cypress Dog Attack Claim

-In some unique circumstances, the dog owner may face both civil and criminal liabilities.
-Under the Texas Health & Safety Code section 822.005, the dog owner may face a felony if:
+In particular cases, a dog owner might face both civil and criminal liabilities following a dog attack.
+According to the Texas Health & Safety Code section 822.005, the dog owner could be charged with a felony if:

-• According to Texas law, they are aware of the dog’s tendency to cause harm but fail to secure the dog.
+• The dog owner knows of the dog’s tendency to cause harm but neglects to restrain the animal.

-Even if the dog owner is cleared of any wrongdoing in a criminal lawsuit, you shouldn’t give up on filing a civil claim.
-Both cases are based on different legal grounds, which a seasoned lawyer familiar with big bite claims can explain.
+Even if the dog owner is exonerated in a criminal lawsuit, it doesn’t preclude you from pursuing a civil claim.
+Both cases operate on distinct legal bases, nuances of which an experienced lawyer specializing in dog bite claims can elucidate.

 Common Dog Bite Injuries